cran-task-views/WebTechnologies/webtech.md

 -   <pkg>instaR</pkg> ([GitHub](https://github.com/pablobarbera/instaR)) is a client for the [Instagram API](https://www.instagram.com/developer/).
 -   <github>mpiccirilli/Rlinkedin</github> (not on CRAN) is a client for the LinkedIn API.
 Auth is via OAuth.
 -   <pkg>rpinterest</pkg> connects to the [Pintrest](https://www.pinterest.com/) API.
--   <pkg>SocialMediaMineR</pkg> is an analytic tool that returns information about the popularity of a URL on social media sites.
 -   <pkg>tumblR</pkg> ([GitHub](https://github.com/klapaukh/tumblR)) is a client for the Tumblr API (<https://www.tumblr.com/docs/en/api/v2>).
 Tumblr is a microblogging platform and social networking website <https://www.tumblr.com/>.
 -   <pkg>vkR</pkg> is a client for VK, a social networking site based in Russia.
 -   <github>rladies/meetupr</github> is a client for the Meetup.com API.